 This post contains compensated links.

-First off, Oslo is such a beautiful city and it’s a joy to walk its streets and discover its many treasures.
-It’s a reasonably compact city and most attractions can be easily walked to.
+Oslo is such a beautiful city and it’s a joy to walk its streets and discover its many treasures.
+Oslo is a reasonably compact city and most attractions can be easily walked to.

-Even the Oslo subway is expensive, with each adult ticket costing approx. $6.75 (55 NOK) each and child tickets costing $3.50 (28 NOK).
-Walking could save a family of three between $34 – 70 USD per day.
+Even the Oslo subway is expensive, with each adult ticket costing approx. $6.75 (55 NOK) nd child tickets costing $3.50 (28 NOK).
+The simple act of walking could could save a family of three traveling in Norway between $34 – 70 USD per day.